What We Use

 What else we considered

-Postmark is arguably more reliable for transactional email.
-SendGrid has a bigger free tier but worse DX.
+Postmark is arguably more reliable for transactional.
+SendGrid has a bigger free tier but worse developer experience.
+Amazon SES is cheapest at scale but has the sandbox-approval risk we wrote about elsewhere.

 What else we considered